 He was born in 1919, served in the Civilian Conservation Corps as a teen and later in the U.S. Marine Corps, where he fought in the Pacific during World War II.
 He married Matilda Dombrowski, had two sons, and was a chemist at FMC in Princeton, NJ.

-I played lead guitar in a rock band, visited the pyramids of Egypt (twice!), was an inker at Marvel Comics, and helped create the award-winning celebrity milk mustache campaign—now on display the Smithsonian Institute in Washington D.C.
+I played lead guitar in a rock band, visited the pyramids of Egypt (twice!), was an inker at Marvel Comics, and helped create the award-winning celebrity milk mustache campaign—now on display the Smithsonian Institution in Washington D.C.

 If you have any news or information on the Hogya family, are interested in searching for your family roots in Hungary, or just wish to write with your thoughts and suggestions, email me.